Patient FAQs

 No. Natera uses parent samples to help interpret embryo biopsy results.
 The samples are not used to find any health-related information on parents.
 If you want to know if you carry a balanced chromosomal rearrangement, talk with your doctor about ordering a test called a ‘karyotype’.
 A karyotype analysis can be ordered separately, through a cytogenetics laboratory, to rule out a chromosomal rearrangement.

 Intra-cytoplasmic sperm injection (ICSI) is when a single sperm is used to fertilize each egg in an IVF cycle.
-ICSI is recommended if you are doing PGT-A, PGT-SR, or PGT-M. When ICSI is not used, results can show an extra set of chromosomes caused by extra sperm.
+ICSI is recommended if you are doing PGT-A or PGT-SR. When ICSI is not used, results can show an extra set of chromosomes caused by extra sperm.
 This is called sperm contamination.
 In these cases, we cannot be sure if the embryo itself has an extra set of chromosomes (and will therefore not result in a healthy liveborn child) or if there was sperm contamination.
 Since there is a chance for incorrect results when ICSI is not used, Natera recommends that you use ICSI during your IVF cycle.

 What is the cost of Spectrum?